-A. At least 15 days in advance of entering into a Qualified Swap, the District will give written notice to Moody's Investors Service and Standard and Poor's Ratings Service, of such Qualified Swap and to provide Moody's Investors Service and Standard and Poor's Ratings Service with the proposed documentation evidencing such Qualified Swap.

-B. If a termination payment under a Qualified Swap is unconditionally due and payable in accordance with the terms of the Qualified Swap, and the District determines that payment of such termination payment on its due date would be unduly burdensome, the District will use its best efforts to issue bonds or other obligations and use the proceeds thereof for the purpose of paying such termination payment.
+- A. At least 15 days in advance of entering into a Qualified Swap, the District will give written notice to Moody's Investors Service and S&P Global Ratings of such Qualified Swap and to provide Moody's Investors Service and S&P Global Ratings with the proposed documentation evidencing such Qualified Swap. - B. If a termination payment under a Qualified Swap is unconditionally due and payable in accordance with the terms of the Qualified Swap, and the District determines that payment of such termination payment on its due date would be unduly burdensome, the District will use its best efforts to issue bonds or other obligations and use the proceeds thereof for the purpose of paying such termination payment. - C. Any Qualified Swap entered into by the District will contain a provision requiring the Qualified Swap Provider to (i) maintain at least an "A" rating from S&P Global Ratings on its senior long-term debt obligations, or on the senior long-term debt obligations of the financial institution that guarantees the District's obligations under the

-C. Any Qualified Swap entered into by the District will contain a provision requiring the Qualified Swap Provider to (i) maintain at least an "A" rating from Standard and Poor's Ratings Service on its senior long-term debt obligations, or on the senior long-term debt obligations of the financial institution that guarantees the District's obligations under the Qualified Swap, or (ii) to collateralize its obligations under the Qualified Swap in a manner reasonably acceptable to Moody's Investors Service and Standard and Poor's Ratings Service.
+Qualified Swap, or (ii) to collateralize its obligations under the Qualified Swap in a manner reasonably acceptable to Moody's Investors Service and S&P Global Ratings.